-- 1.1 The board chairman and the independent vice-chairman, as applicable, should be available to meet significant shareholders of the company to discuss eventual governance concerns. - 1.2 The chairman should ensure that the views of the shareholders are communicated to the whole board. - 1.3 The company should maintain an active website that includes a description of its corporate governance, its management structure, its ownership and other useful shareholder and investor information.
+- 1.1 The board chairman and the independent vice-chairman, as applicable, should be available to meet shareholders of the company to discuss eventual governance concerns. - 1.2 The chairman should ensure that the views of the shareholders are communicated to the whole board. - 1.3 The company should maintain an active and up-to-date website that includes a description of its corporate governance, its management structure, its ownership, contact information and other useful shareholder and investor information. - 1.4 The company should adopt a special practice regarding communication with its shareholders, that includes the policy for submission of questions by the shareholders to the board.